-- Applicant eligibility includes students who are residents of Durham County and who are enrolled in any Continuing Education (non-credit) and Back-to-Work (BtW) credit and non-credit courses.
-Orange County residents may be eligible in the future depending upon availability of funds.
-Undocumented citizens are eligible and welcome to apply.
+Applicant eligibility includes students who are residents of Durham and Orange counties, and who are enrolled in any Continuing Education (non-credit) and Back-to-Work (BtW) credit and non-credit courses.
+Applicants may be ask to produce two of the following to verify county residency:

 - Grant application submission and approval